 Introduction The benefit of using a database access abstraction layer is that caching can be implemented transparently, without leaking into the business logic code.
 Hibernate Persistence Context acts as a transactional write-behind cache, translating entity state transitions into DML statements.
 The Persistence Context acts as a logical transaction storage, and each Entity instance can have at-most one managed reference.
 No matter how many times we try to load the same Entity, the Hibernate Session will always return the same object reference.
 This behavior is generally depicted as the first-level cache.
 The Hibernate… Read More

-Introduction Now that I covered Hibernate batch support for INSERT, UPDATE and DELETE statements, it’s time to analyze SELECT statements result set batch fetching.
-JDBC ResultSet fetching The JDBC ResultSet offers a client-side Proxy cursor for fetching the current statement return data.
+Introduction In this article, we are going to see how the JDBC Statement fetchSize property works when using Oracle, SQL Server, PostgreSQL, or MySQL.
+JDBC ResultSet fetching The JDBC ResultSet offers a client-side cursor for fetching the current statement return data.
 When the statement gets executed, the result must be transferred from the database cursor to the client-side one.
 This operation can either be done at once or on demand.